 Observations

-It was observed from source QC that educing pose periodicity could decrease power consumption.
+It was observed from source QC that reducing pose periodicity could decrease power consumption.

 In FR1, DL+UL evaluation, DU, Pose only, AlwaysOn, it was observed from Source QC the pose tx with periodicity of 8ms (or 125Hz) has power saving gain of 2.27% w.r.t AlwaysOn with periodicity of 4ms.